 The Synthetix oracle design has further cause for concern.
 While the proprietary Synthetix Exchange will honour exchange rates at par there is no mechanism to keep synthetic assets trading at their target pegs on secondary markets.
 At present sUSD is trading at $0.97 vs. Dai on Uniswap, having traded as low as $0.89 last week.

 MakerDAO leverages interest rates to effect CDP holder behaviour: in instances where Dai is trading below its target peg interest rates are hiked, with the increased cost of debt incentivizing the destruction of Dai and the contraction of outstanding supply.
-Conversely, when Dai is trading below $1, interest rates decline: cheaper debt encourages the creation of new Dai, the increase of outstanding supply, and the depreciation of Dai price.
+Conversely, when Dai is trading above $1, interest rates decline: cheaper debt encourages the creation of new Dai, the increase of outstanding supply, and the depreciation of Dai price.
 Without these interest rate mechanisms, the Synthetix system has no way to return supply and demand for synthetic assets to their equilibrium.
 Considering the various risks associated with the protocol’s design, one would imagine that synthetics issued via Synthetix will trade at discounts in perpetuity.

 Maintaining resilient price oracles is a must for any synthetic issuance platform – the system must be permanently aware of the value of both the issued assets and the supporting collateral.
 At present the Synthetix team controls all oracles, with a plan to migrate to a Chainlink product in the near future.
 The SNX price oracle seemingly does not account for liquidity, instead taking the last traded price on Uniswap.
 As illustrated by the previous table, this is problematic when considering the price slippage associated with sizable orders.

 The future of Synthetix